 The concept of the personal guaranty is not a new one.
 Traditionally personal guaranties tend to be confined to banks and other lenders dealing with businesses who do not have the assets or revenue history to collateralize a loan or line of credit.
 The idea being is that by having a owner/founder put their personal assets behind the businesses’ line of credit or loan, the bank can be secured in knowing that they will be repaid the funds they are loaning.

 Increasingly, however, business owners or founders are being asked to shoulder a broader array of liabilities when it comes to personal guaranties.
 Specifically – consultants and/or professional service providers may ask a business or social enterprise founder to provide a guaranty for their engagement or service contract.
 Ostensibly the concern on the part of the consultant in these instances is similar to that of a traditional lender – they want to be secure in knowing that they will be paid (or repaid in the bank’s case) for the value they provide through their services.
 Unlike a bank, however, the value of the services received from a third party contractor or consultant is by no means fixed or absolute.
 A bank loan of $50,000 can be easily quantified.
-The company receives $50,000 to immediately put to use in growing the business.
+The company receives $50,000 to immediately put to use in growing the business, and when the time comes to pay the money back, they can quickly calculate the amount due with the help of a loan calculator from SoFi or other similar finance companies, and reimburse the amount that is due.
 That quantification cannot be as easily measured when it comes to consultants.
 If you have hired an individual or company to (1)help raise funds or investment capital; (2) put together offering material for an anticipated financing; (3) provide a valuation for your company; (4) assist in risk assessment; (5) help generate revenue for your business through marketing or business development; or (6) provide any other related service aimed at growing your business, then the value added to your company becomes a question of results.

 Accordingly, in circumstances where you are faced with a consultant or contractor wanting you to provide a personal guaranty on a service contract or engagement agreement – you need to ask a few questions first: